CarlosDanielMaturano/liwb/DOCS.md

 ### Strings

+### Strings

-Strings in liwb are simple definied inside double qoutes ("), they are not really useful here, and don't have a purpose other than beatiful priting.
+Strings in Liwb are simply defined inside double quotes ("), but they are not particularly useful and don't serve a purpose other than beautiful printing.

 ```liwb
 (define hello-world "Hello, World")